kuism/meesho-email-task/README.md

-# meesho-email-task
+# meesho-invoice-task

-Use this create item in the quue for this micro service
+Get Started
+1. Do npm install
+2. run the server: npm start
+3. run the worker: npm run-script start-worker

+it server will run on port- 3001

+Use this for pushing messages to queue for invoice MS

 curl -X POST \
   https://meesho-task-queue.firebaseio.com/email-service/tasks.json \